 Max Born (1962)

-I am a relativistic astrophysicist at Caltech, studying the impact of Einstein’s general relativity on the astrophysical world.
+Hi there.
+I am an assistant professor at the Institute for Gravitational Wave Astronomy, Birmingham, UK.
+I am a relativistic astrophysicist, studying the impact of Einstein’s general relativity on the astrophysical world.
 My research interests span from binary black-holes as gravitational-wave sources, to gas accretion onto black holes, black-hole recoils and alternative theories of gravity.

-Here above you can browse my recent moves, my publication list and access some research material.
-My public codes (that hopefully you’ll find useful) are available on github).
-You can contact me at firstname.lastname@example.org.
+Here above you can browse some news, my CV, my publication list, and access some research material.
+Here is my group, and some opportunities if you want to join us.
+My public codes are available on github.
+You can contact me at [email protected].

 Besides gravity and all the rest, I love mountains (basically everything up there: hiking, climbing, skiing, ski touring…), playing football (I mean good Italian “soccer” of course!) and rock music (Bruce is the Boss!).
 See you!